HCPSS/school-messenger-help/_posts/2014-02-17-important-message-stationary.markdown

 When concluding, provide contact information for questions or concerns.

-The ideal message would look like this:
+**The ideal message would look like this:**

 <section style="background-color: #e7e7e7; margin-top: 10px; margin-bottom: 10px; padding: 10px;">
 <p>Around 9am, the power went out at our school.
 Students are safe and have been attending regular classes.
 Due to cold temperatures and an unknown timeline for a fix from BGE, we are dismissing early today.</p>

 <p>Dismissal will begin at 10am for all students and all after-school activities, including child care, have been cancelled.
 Buses will transport students who ride PM buses home.
-Students may also be picked up by the contacts listed on their Emergency Procedure card by 10am.</p>
+Students may also be picked up by the emergency contacts listed in their Family File by 10am.</p>

-<p>Phones are operational, so please contact our front office at 555-555-5555 if you have any concerns.</p>
+<p>Phones are operational, please contact our front office at 555-555-5555 if you have any concerns.</p>
 </section>

 ## Inserting the Important Message Stationary